One of the most common complaints we hear when it comes to an RV kitchen (minus the size), is how crummy the RV stove and oven can be.

 Let’s talk about all options you have when it comes to your RV stove and oven.

-An RV range is a freestanding fixture that has both an RV stove and oven.
+An RV range is a freestanding fixture that has both an RV stove and an oven.
 Think of an RV range as a mini conventional stove that you’d find in a residential home!
 These often house the same fuel source and can either be propane or electric.
-Meaning, you’d have an electric stove and an electric oven, or you’d have a propane stove and a propane oven.
+That is, you would have an electric stove and an electric oven, or a propane stove and a propane oven.

 RV cooktops are typically built into a counter and can be paired with a separate wall oven (if you want one in your RV kitchen).
-Cooktops are able to be powered by gas, electricity, or induction to heat food and come in many different sizes (which is great if you’re someone with a compact kitchen).
+Cooktops are able to be powered by gas, electricity, or induction to heat food and come in many different sizes (which is great if you have a compact kitchen).

-Many RVers tend to go with a propane cooktop as they’re lightweight and less expensive than a full range cooktop, however they can be tricky to install.
-We’d recommend going to a professional or, if you want to attempt to do it yourself, follow the steps in this video:
+Many RVers tend to go with a propane cooktop as they’re lightweight and less expensive than a full-range cooktop; however, they can be tricky to install.
+We’d recommend going to a professional, but if you want to attempt to do it yourself, follow the steps in this video:

 Note: Make sure you have enough counter space in your RV before installing a cooktop!
 Once it’s in there, it can be hard to get out.

-Gas stoves are known for the open flame on the stovetop and some benefits to having a gas stove are:
+Gas stoves are known for the open flame on the stovetop, and some benefits of having a gas stove are:

 - You get an open flame on the stovetop that’s able to be adjusted instantly, allowing you to move between heat levels.